Italorsm/Italorsm/README.md

 💻 I really like technology, and I'm currently studying **JavaScript**, **Lean Canvas**, and **Canvas** practices
 🤝 I work well in teams and believe that by helping each other we can get further and that is the key to great results
 ⚡ Friendly,educated,communicative, organized, and willing to take the lead when needed
-🚀 Always eager to learn new technologies and gain experiences
+🚀 Always eager to learn new technologies and gain experiences.Although I don’t have professional experience yet, I am working on personal projects and taking online courses (Alura) to expand my knowledge.
+I quickly learn new technologies, am proactive, enjoy problem-solving, and get along well with different people.
+I am looking for opportunities in **programming and web development**, where I can apply what I am learning, grow as a professional, and contribute in a practical and innovative environment.
 ---

 ## 🔧 Tecnologias & Ferramentas | Tools & Technologies